 4.2 If the Client wishes to object to the appointment of any Sub-Processor at any time, the Client shall notify the Company accordingly within 1 working day, and the Company, in the absence of such notification, may appoint that Sub-Processor.
-If the Parties, acting reasonably, will not agree to the appointment of the proposed Sub-processor, the Company has the right to unilaterally terminate or terminate the Merchant Agreement with immediate effect, insofar as it relates to the services that require the use of the proposed sub-processor.
+If the Parties, acting reasonably, will not agree to the appointment of the proposed Sub-processor, the Company has the right to unilaterally terminate or terminate the Main Agreement with immediate effect, insofar as it relates to the services that require the use of the proposed sub-processor.

 4.3.
 The Company appoints sub-processors in principle under agreements containing the same obligations as clauses 1-11 (inclusively), except for the situations acknowledged and agreed by the Client that some operators, agents or sub-agents appointed to provide the Services, including, most of the Platforms and certain multinational service providers will provide their services on non-negotiable terms (collectively called "Providers"), these terms being established, in the agreements published on the Platforms or in the general terms and conditions of data processing, ("Provider Terms" ).
 In such circumstances: